rycolab/website/content/authors/andreas/_index.md

 - Teaching Assistants AFLT S24
 ---

-Andreas is a Data Science MSc student.
-He previously attended Chalmers & UC Berkeley.
-His interests include NLP, causality, representation learning and computational social science
+Andreas is a second-year PhD student at ETH and a fellow at the Max Planck ETH Center for Learning Systems.
+He obtained a BSc in Industrial Engineering from Chalmers University of Technology and an MSc in Data Science from ETH.
+He enjoys learning about formal models of language, computational tools for cognitive modeling, and NLP algorithms in general.
+Currently, his research focuses broadly on parsing and reasoning.

+Native Language: Swedish